liveinstantly/theoplayer-web-nuxt3-example/README.md

 #### 4.5 Add THEOplayer JavaScript, and CSS module in `app.vue`

-Add the following section to `app.vue`to import THEOplayer CSS and JavaScript.
+Add the following section to `src/app.vue`to import THEOplayer CSS and JavaScript.

 ```html
 <script setup lang="ts">